fredKonan/books/README.md

 -- Run the Application using Command line interface--

-1 - clone the application on your computer.
+1 - clone the application on your computer and save it as books.java

-2- Open a command prompt window and go to the directory where you saved the java program (books.java).
+2- Open a command prompt window and go to the directory where you saved the java program (app.java).
 Assume it's C:\.

 3- Type 'javac books.java' and press enter to compile your code.
 If there are no errors in the code, the command prompt will take you to the next line (Assumption: The path variable is set).